How Long Does Gabapentin Stay in Your System?

 Although gabapentin does not directly affect the receptors in the brain that are specialized for GABA, it does appear to reduce the activity of other neurons but through a different but unknown mechanism.
 This accounts for gabapentin’s ability to address issues like seizures (which are typically the result of overly active areas of the brain), pain, and anxiety.

-Although it is used to address issues with pain, gabapentin is not considered to have the addiction potential that other prescription pain medications like opiate drugs have, and it is not as effective as relieving pain as many of the opiate drugs are.
+Although it is used to address issues with pain, gabapentin is not considered to have the addiction potential that other prescription pain medications like opioid drugs have, and it is not as effective as relieving pain as many of the opiate drugs are.
 Physicians will often prescribe gabapentin with other drugs, and this combination of drugs can result in a more effective treatment of the specific issue at hand.

 Gabapentin Half-Life